james-ben/james-ben.github.io/index.md

 ### Qemu fork (work)

-A fork of Qemu, with plugins which support cache emulation, and fault injection on the Zynq-7000 SoC.
+Using Qemu v4.2, I created plugins which support cache emulation and fault injection on the Zynq-7000 SoC.

 [https://github.com/byuccl/qemu](https://github.com/byuccl/qemu)

-Fault injection setup will be released with the next public version of COAST.
+Fault injection setup will be released with the next public version of COAST (v1.5).

 ### Self-driving cars (school)

-Created a self-driving car platform from scratch for a graduate engineering course.
+I worked on a team to create a self-driving car platform from scratch for a graduate engineering course.
 Used Nvidia Jetson Nano, Intel RealSense camera, OpenCV, and lots of Python.

 [![BYU Self-driving cars](http://img.youtube.com/vi/KvFrLZTMihI/0.jpg)](http://www.youtube.com/watch?v=KvFrLZTMihI)